 Payday futures: sub-prime credit markets in transition?

-The project will investigate the impact of the regulation of High-Cost, Short-Term Credit (HCSTC) and how this is reshaping credit markets.
-The project will use mixed-methods to investigate the impact of the cap on the cost of HCSTC since January 2015 on lenders and borrowers, and the subsequent impact on the broader credit market.
-The project will map the subprime credit landscape to show how it has changed since the regulatory changes to assess where people now access credit such as through credit unions, unregulated or illegal sources.
-This is to influence public and policy debates and responsible lending practices.
+The project explored the impact of the cap on the cost of HCSTC since January 2015 on lenders and borrowers, and the subsequent impact on the broader credit market.
+The project mapped the subprime credit landscape to show how it has changed since the regulatory changes to assess where people now access credit such as through credit unions, unregulated or illegal sources.